cse-sim/cse/doc/src/records/meter.md

   required: "No",
   variability: "constant") %>

+**mtrSubmeters=*list of up to 10 METERs***

+A comma-separate list of METERs that are accumulated into this meter with optional multipliers (see mtrSubmeterMults).

+<%= member_table(
+  units: "",
+  legal_range: "*names of METERs*",
+  default: "",
+  required: "No",
+  variability: "constant") %>

+**mtrSubmeterMults=*list of up to 10 floats***

+Submeter multipliers.

+A note re default values: if mtrSubmeterMults is omitted, all multipliers are defaulted to 1.
+However, when mtrSubmeterMults is included, a multiplier value should be provided for each METER listed in mtrSubmeters since unspecified values are set to 0.

+<%= member_table(
+  units: "",
+  legal_range: "",
+  default: "1",
+  required: "No",
+  variability: "constant") %>

 **endMeter**

 Indicates the end of the meter definition.
 Alternatively, the end of the meter definition can be indicated by the declaration of another object or by END.